There's Something Happening Here

 While it is unlikely that Chinese policy makers will completely upset the apple cart with a leadership change approaching in the fall, it also shouldn't be assumed that they are going to stand idly by while asset prices continue to inflate the problem careens further out of control either (I remember when it was assumed as given that the leadership change in 2013 was going to be a boon to commodities prices due to an increase in infrastructure spending to help ease the last leadership transition - not so much).

 With this in mind, the Chinese government has been increasingly rallying behind moves to curb speculation in Chinese financial markets including the WMPs.
 And this effort is expected to pick up steam in the coming months.
-While I enthusiastically applaud any moves by policy makers to rein in asset price speculation, it should not only be anticipated but expected that when liquidity is being withdrawn from the system and regulations are being increased, that it is bound to come with its share of policy missteps and potential outright accidents along the way.
+While I enthusiastically applaud any moves by policy makers to rein in asset price speculation, it should not only be anticipated but also expected that when liquidity is being withdrawn from the system and regulations are being increased, that it is bound to come with its share of policy missteps and potential outright accidents along the way.
 And just as we have seen several times in recent years, it would be misguided to think that these forces will simply bypass U.S. shores as this current effort unfolds in China.

 The Bottom Line

 Something may not be happening here in the U.S. But something is definitely happening right now over in China's financial system.
 And while all eyes remain on 2017 Q1 earnings season in the United States, investors would be well served to increasingly monitor what is currently unfolding in China with the curbing of speculation in the financial system and the growing pressure on WMPs.
-For when the next correction rolls around on the S&P 500 Index and the financial news media is placing the blame on the Fed's fourth interest rate hike or concerns about some legislative idea that may happen two years from now, looking overseas to China may help provide you not only with a much better answer of what is actually pulling markets lower at the moment but also with the added information to be able to capitalize with greater clarity on any upside opportunities that may present themselves in the midst of any such future pullback.
+For when the next correction rolls around on the S&P 500 Index and the financial news media is placing the blame on the Fed's fourth interest rate hike or concerns about some legislative idea that may happen two years from now, looking overseas to China may help provide you not only with a much better answer of what is actually pulling markets lower at the moment, but also with the added information to be able to capitalize with greater clarity on any upside opportunities that may present themselves in the midst of any such future pullback.

 Disclosure: This article is for information purposes only.
 There are risks involved with investing including loss of principal.
 Gerring Capital Partners makes no explicit or implicit guarantee with respect to performance or the outcome of any investment or projections made.
 There is no guarantee that the goals of the strategies discussed by Gerring Capital Partners will be met.